doulosinsou/python_crawler/readme.md

 Run `crawl.py` from command line to scrape words from directory and build dump files.

 ##Wipe
 Re-running `crawl.py` will only add words if the word does not have that file associated with it.
 Therefore updating the file will not inherently add new occurrences or scores.
-Run `wipe_index.py` from command line to clear dump files.
+Run `wipe_index.py` from command line to clear dump files AND log file.

 ##Use
 The dump files are .json and can be called as such.
-The 'score' of the word is used to calculate the number of times the word is used in the file.
+The 'score' of the word is the number of times the word is used in the file.
+If you wish to boost the score of matches in the Title, use the 'in-title' key. 'in-title' is the number of times the word is in the title.